akky/newsblur2wordpress/README.md

 ## ToDo

-I likely will not implement these, because there would be no another needs which I lost my blog articles and try to resume them from NewsBlur.

-make things more customizable
+As I had already solved my own problem, probably no future updates on this code.
+Send PR if you fix something.
+The followings may be good to have.

-  * input and output filenames
+  * input and output filenames from parameters
   * WordPress blog address to import
   * category name to import

 known bugs

-  * non-ASCII category/tag names generated invalid slug
+  * non-ASCII category/tag names generated incompatible slug from the official WordPress (If you do not like the URLs changed by this, you may need to copy WP's slug function into this script.)